The threshold for the full perfect matching color profile in a random coloring of random graphs: Introduction

+Similar to Theorem \ref{th2}, the lower bound on the threshold for Theorem \ref{th3} follows from the known thresholds of the random graph to have a perfect matching (see, e.g., Theorem 6.2 of \cite{FK0}).

-This paper is organized as follows.
-The next section is devoted to prove a few structural lemmas about random bipartite graphs.
-Section 3 contains the proof of Theorem \ref{th2}.
+This short note is organized as follows.
+The next section is devoted to stating a few simple structural lemmas about random bipartite graphs and random graphs.
+Section 3 contains the proof of Theorem \ref{th2} and Theorem \ref{th3}.
 Finally, we finish with a few concluding remarks.